Most Powerful Adaptogenic Herbs

-Jiaogulan helps boost endurance and stamina by increasing crude polysaccharides in the body.
-It also increases physical strength and muscle tone.
-Therefore, it can help improve athletic performance.
+Jiaogulan may help boost endurance and stamina by increasing crude polysaccharides in the body.
+It may also increase physical strength and muscle tone.
+Therefore, it may help improve athletic performance.

-As an adaptogen, jiaogulan can effectively reduce mental and physical stress.
-It can also significantly recover depleting dopamine and serotonin levels to reduce anxiety and stress.
+As an adaptogen, jiaogulan may effectively reduce mental and physical stress.
+It may also significantly recover depleting dopamine and serotonin levels to reduce anxiety and stress.

 Licorice root (glycyrrhiza glabra) is probably one of the oldest remedies, with its first use dating back to Ancient Egypt.
 Used heavily in Western Asia and Southern Europe, healers prescribed it for digestive issues and respiratory problems.

-As an adaptogenic herb, licorice root can help individuals with low cortisol levels and adrenal insufficiency.
+As an adaptogenic herb, licorice root may help individuals with low cortisol levels and adrenal insufficiency.
 It helps them experience less fatigue, especially when waking up in the morning.